Choosing a bong

 Straight Tube Bongs

 Straight tube bongs are recognized for their effortless maintenance and streamlined forms.
-These water pipes tend to be tall, ranging from 16 inches to over 24 inches, and are commonly constructed from a single, piece of borosilicate glass.
+These water pipes tend to be tall, ranging from 16 inches to over 24 inches, and are commonly constructed from a single piece of borosilicate glass.

 Due to their long slender design, certain models of straight-tube water pipes might be prone to tipping, so it's best to keep them in a place where they won't be inadvertently knocked over!